inokatsu/vehicle_detection_tracking/README.md

 The code for this step is contained in 'Get Train Image' of the Jupyter notebook.

 I started by reading in all the `vehicle` and `non-vehicle` images.
-The figures blow shoes a random samples of the both classe images.
+The figures below show a random samples of the both classe images.

 ![test_images][image1]